Frequently Asked Questions

 Why does eligibility not apply to businesses that were not operating prior to December 31, 2019?

-These grants are designed to support businesses that have demonstrated experience with their business operations over the last year.
+These grants are designed to support businesses that have demonstrated experience with their business operations over the last year and have had measurable losses due to COVID-19.

 Do I have a better chance if I submit my application as soon as the process opens?